Format

 1. Show the signs to a friend.
 Retell our folktale using their sign language.

-4. Engage in a demonstration of the eclipse.
+4. Engage in a demonstration of revolving.

-5. Explain how our Sun helps us.
+5. Explain several ways in which our Sun helps us.

 7. Recognize that each planet in our solar system has unique characteristics such as size, and distance from the sun.